pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p>
 The ASCII base-85 encoding shall use the ASCII characters ! through u ((21h) - (75h)) and the character z (7Ah), with the 2-character sequence ~> (7Eh)(3Eh) as its EOD marker.
 The <b>ASCII85Decode</b> filter shall ignore all white-space characters (see 7.2, "Lexical conventions").
-<ins onMouseEnter="mouseEnter(this)" data-issue="293">If the <b>ASCII85Decode</b> filter encounters the character ~ in its input, the next character shall be > and the filter will reach EOD.
+<ins onMouseEnter="mouseEnter(this)" data-issue="293" data-iso="approved">If the <b>ASCII85Decode</b> filter encounters the character ~ in its input, the next character shall be > and the filter will reach EOD.
 Any other characters shall cause an error.</ins>
 Any other characters, and any character sequences that represent impossible combinations in the ASCII base-85 encoding, shall cause an error.
 </p>

 <p class="location">Insert a new NOTE below the second paragraph as follows:</p>
 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="293">NOTE: the Adobe PostScript Language Reference Manual (PLRM), Third Edition, clause 3.13.3 defines the above parsing and error requirements for the ASCII base-85 EOD ~> marker.</ins>
+<ins onMouseEnter="mouseEnter(this)" data-issue="293" data-iso="approved">NOTE: the Adobe PostScript Language Reference Manual (PLRM), Third Edition, clause 3.13.3 defines the above parsing and error requirements for the ASCII base-85 EOD ~> marker.</ins>
 </p>